PokemonGoF/PokemonGo-Bot/README.md

 ## Project Chat
 We use [Slack](https://slack.com) as a web chat.
 [Click here to join the chat!](https://pokemongo-bot.herokuapp.com)
+## About dev Branch
+This branch has most up to date feature and even everyone handle the part well, still, will have broken changes.
+Your test contribute and PR for fix are well welcome.
+Or, you can wait on the master branch.
 ## Table of Contents
 - [Project Chat](#project-chat)
 - [Features](#features)